bhauman/lein-figwheel/sidecar/README.md

 Now that the figwheel server is running we can start autobuilds.

+## Starting an autobuild

+The varios system control functions that are available in the CLJS repl are in the `figwheel-sidecar.system` namespace.

-Now we want to start autobuilding our ClojureScript.
+We can use the `figwheel-sidecar.system/start-autobuild` function to start autobuilding our ClojureScript.

 ```
 => (swap! system sys/start-autobuild ["example"])